pkkshadow/Volt-Mod/README.md

 # Volt-Mod

 This is a voltage mod board for modifying gpus or motherboards.
 What this allows is adjusting voltage of the vcore (voltage of the core) vmem (voltage of the memory) or other various voltages that need tweaking.
+The board has four spots for four voltage meters I've linked below.

+If you have any questions, tweet/dm me on twitter! @Cephalon_Shade

 Version 0.3!